gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  FilterOrderingStoreRequest | "Request body"

-Get ordering store by filter
+Get ordering store from all stores by filter

 *Success Response:*